-Are you looking for summer reading programs for your children?
 We have some great ideas to share with you!
-You’ll also find book lists, free printable tracking sheets, and more!
-This article is updated each spring with new summer reading program information.
-Have a happy summer!
+You’ll find book lists, free printable tracking sheets, information from companies that offer summer reading programs, and more!

 We know that most summer reading programs are for children in the K-6th grade range, but there is a program we found that is for teens!
 Be sure to scroll down to the “Got Teens?” section to read about it.